foomo/gocontentful/README.md

 Converts a value object into a reference that can be added to a reference field of an entry.
 Note that functions that retrieve referenced entries return a more flexible and useful _[]*EntryReference_ (see Quickstart above) but to store a reference you need a ContentTypeSys.

+>(vo *CfPerson) **GetParents**() (parents []EntryReference, err error)

+>(ref *EntryReference) **GetParents**(cc *ContentfulClient) (parents []EntryReference, err error)

+Return a slice of EntryReference objects that represent entries that reference the value object or the entry reference.

+Note that in case of parents of an entry reference:
+1. you need to pass a pointer to a ContentfulClient because EntryReference objects are generic and can't carry any.
+2. this method currently only works in cached mode
 ---

 **ENTRY FIELD GETTERS**